Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Basic Definitions

 \section{Basic Definitions}

 Throughout, $\kappa$ is an infinite cardinal satisfying $\kappa^{<\kappa}=\kappa$.
-We recall the definitions of ${\mathbb P} (\mathcal F)$ from \cite[Def 4.1]{Property-B}.
-As a motivation, we mention that it is a generalisation from $\omega$ of the Grigorieff forcing on trees, which itself is a generalisation of the perfect set forcing.
-To generalise perfect set forcing from $\omega$ to uncountable cardinals, it turns out that we have to pass through the Grigorieff forcing in place of working with the perfect set forcing directly.
-Reasons for this are explained in \cite[\S4 and \S10]{Property-B}\footnote{The paper \cite{Property-B} was concerned both with mathematics and with the history of the concepts discussed.
-To explain that better, we had split the definition of $\mathbb P(\FF)$ into something that looked as \cite{zbMATH03708389} for $\kappa$-perfect trees, and then we showed that without the requirement of closure, the concept does not make sense for forcing.
-Hence we put the closure in the definition of our forcing.
-There is no more reason to do such a split in this paper, therefore we change the notation to the more natural one.
-This is also the approach of \cite{zbMATH05121369} and of \cite{FriedmanGitman:ModelOfACNotDCInaccessible}, who have both noticed the mistake in \cite{zbMATH03708389} without saying it specifically, and \cite{FriedmanGitman:ModelOfACNotDCInaccessible} provided a complete closure argument for the relevant forcing.
+We recall the definition of ${\mathbb P} (\mathcal F)$ from \cite[Def 4.1]{Property-B}.
+As motivation, we mention that it is a generalisation from $\omega$ of the Grigorieff forcing on trees, which itself is a generalisation of the perfect set forcing.
+To generalise perfect set forcing from $\omega$ to uncountable cardinals, it turns out that one has to pass through the Grigorieff forcing rather than working with the perfect set forcing directly.
+The reasons for this are explained in \cite[\S\S4 and 10]{Property-B}\footnote{The paper \cite{Property-B} was concerned both with mathematics and with the history of the concepts discussed.
+To explain that better, we had split the definition of $\mathbb P(\FF)$ into something that looked like the direct analogue \cite{zbMATH03708389} for $\kappa$-perfect trees, and then we showed that without the requirement of closure, the concept does not yield a useful forcing notion.
+Therefore we incorporated the closure in the definition of our forcing.
+There is no longer any reason to do such a split in this paper, hence we adopt the more natural notation.
+This is also the approach of \cite{zbMATH05121369} and of \cite{FriedmanGitman:ModelOfACNotDCInaccessible}, both of whom noticed the mistake in \cite{zbMATH03708389} without saying it specifically.
+In addition, \cite{FriedmanGitman:ModelOfACNotDCInaccessible} provided a complete closure argument for the relevant forcing.
 Moving the closure up or down in the definitions does not affect any of the results, obviously.}.